Nancy Nugent Title

 Nancy Nugent Title is an American sound editor.
 She was nominated for an Academy Award in the category Best Sound for the film Wicked.

-In addition to her Academy Award nomination, she won two Primetime Emmy Awards and was nominated for one more in the category Outstanding Sound Editing for her work on the television programs When Dinosaurs Roamed America, Before We Ruled the Earth and Dinosaur Planet.
+In addition to her Academy Award nomination, she won two Primetime Emmy Awards and was nominated for another one in the category Outstanding Sound Editing for her work on the television programs When Dinosaurs Roamed America, Before We Ruled the Earth and Dinosaur Planet.